connext/IRCs/2-onchain-interactions.md

 );
 ```

+#### `AssetHolder` -> `Deposited`

-- `AssetHolder` emits `Deposited` when transferring funds into the channel.
-This event is emitted at the completion of the `deposit` function in both the `ERC20AssetHolder.sol` and the `ETHAssetHolder.sol` (which inherit the `AssetHolder.sol` contract).
+- This event is emitted at the completion of the `deposit` function in both the `ERC20AssetHolder.sol` and the `ETHAssetHolder.sol` (which inherit the `AssetHolder.sol` contract).
 In the process of funding a channel, the funder must show their counterparty their intent to fund the channel.
 Both wallets will then expect a corresponding `Deposited` event to be emitted by the contracts before continuing with channel updates.

 ```typescript
 event Deposited(